 Best Frying Pan: De Buyer Mineral B 12.5-Inch Frying Pan

 This frying pan is capable of handling food with the respect it deserves because of the way it’s made.
 This pan is made in France using quality carbon steel that’s between 2.5mm and 3mm thick and is naturally PTFE-free and PFOA-free.
 It’s then coated in a natural beeswax finish that seasons the cooking surface and protects it from corrosion.
 Another sign that this pan is well made is that its handle isn’t screwed on but is instead riveted.
-And its rivets are made from carbon steel as well, so they won’t contract and eventually became detached from the pan.
+And its rivets are made from carbon steel as well, so they won’t contract and eventually become detached from the pan.
 This means that this pan is capable of outlasting the consumer and can be passed down as a family heirloom—if it’s properly cleaned and maintained by the consumer.

 Best Skillet: Lodge 15-Inch Carbon Steel Skillet